LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 ab.
 Body Fish appears to have been mashed, mauled, or otherwise altered to increase its length - Deny

 ac.
-Mouth Bass lip or jaw or redfish nose clearly not touching measuring board fence (upright end plate) - Deny
+Mouth Bass lip or jaw clearly not touching measuring board fence (upright end plate) - Deny

 ad.
-Mouth Unable to ascertain with certainty that bass lip or jaw or redfish nose is touching measuring board fence - 1.00″
+Mouth Unable to ascertain with certainty that bass lip or jaw is touching measuring board fence - 1.00″

 ae.
 Mouth Mouth open, even if it appears to be structurally unable to close completely.
-1.00″
+0.50 deduction″

 i.
-Reduction of score (length) as described above or determined by the Tournament Director
+Reduction of score (length) as described above or determined by the Tournament or Series Director

 ii.
 Loss of catch for the day or up until the violation has been remedied